 Largest City - Charleston

-Area - 24,231 square miles [West Virginia is the
+Area - 24,231 square miles [West Virginia is the 41st biggest state in the USA]

 Name for Residents - West Virginians